MarvNC/JP-Resources/readme.md

   python backfill.py "Expression" --freq-field "FrequencySort"

   # Uses a custom query instead of the default ("Frequency:").
+  # Note: For powershell users, you must escape the quotes with an additional backtick:
+  #     --query "Frequency: \`"note:My mining note\`""
   python backfill.py "Expression" --query "Frequency: \"note:My mining note\""

   # Changes the order of which frequency list is used first.